 For most people wearing braces, knowing exactly how long their orthodontic treatment is likely to last is a priority.
 Whether wearing braces in the traditional sense or the more advanced clear aligners orthodontists often recommend, you naturally want to know how long you can expect it to take.
+In addition, you may as well want to know how long it takes to put on braces.

 Unfortunately, providing a definitive answer or even an approximate timeline isn’t easy.
 Not only is every treatment plan different, but every patient also reacts differently to the various orthodontic treatment methods available.
 In addition, factors such as whether your teeth are still growing, the age of the patient, and the severity of the issues being treated can also affect treatment time.
 Having said that, here's a review of the best braces for adults to get a hang of it if you are past your teens.